Difference Between LLDPE and LDPE

 LDPE or Low-Density Polyethylene:

-• LDPE is characterized by a highly branched and amorphous molecular structure.
-The high degree of branching does not allow the polymer chains to pack closely, thus giving it a lower density, approximately in the range of 0.910-0.925 g/cm³ normally.
-This structure allows LDPE to be flexible while making it less crystalline, affecting its thermal properties and transparency.
-It is due to the branched structure that LDPE has lower melting points, lying in the range of 105-115 °C; thus, it is easier to process at lower temperatures.
+• LDPE is characterized by a highly branched, amorphous molecular structure.
+Because of this branching, the polymer chains cannot pack closely together, leading to a lower density, usually in the range of 0.910 to 0.925 g/cm³.
+The disordered structure makes it flexible, though decreasing its crystallinity, affecting thermal properties and transparency.
+It has a melting point in the range of 105-115°C, and this allows for easier processing at lower temperatures.

 LLDPE stands for Linear Low-Density Polyethylene: